-If you’re looking for online writing jobs particularly in the PR, journalism and marketing space, Mediabistro is a good option for you.
+If you’re looking for freelance writing jobs online, particularly in the PR, journalism, and marketing space, Mediabistro is a good option for you.

 So, if you have a background in academic writing or are a subject-matter expert, you can apply to Writers Per Hour as a writing expert.

 If you make the cut, you’re sure to receive a steady stream of work.

-Interestingly, this website also features the pay rate range making it easier for freelancers to decide whether you want to spend time applying for the job.
+Interestingly, this website also features the pay rate range making it easier for a successful freelance writer to decide whether they want to spend time applying for freelance writing gigs.

 You’ll also find publishers frequently posting calls for submissions across various genres.

-Contently is a content marketing platform that connects freelancers with brands.
+Contently is a content marketing platform that connects successful freelance writers with brands.
 You need to first create an account and showcase your portfolio.

 Contently works with some of the most successful brands such as GM, Walmart, Google, GE, and Coca Cola, and offers impressive pay.

 Once you gain the ‘Ebyline Approved’ status, you will have access to the pitch board.

 Ebyline mostly works with journalism publishers and brands looking for writers with newsroom experience.

 With flexible hours and competitive pay, they accept those who demonstrate exceptional proofreading and editing skills.

 All you need to do to apply is to take their 20-minute quiz.

 Apart from creating an account and an online resume, you will have to take a qualification test.

 Once you pass it, you will have access to jobs that best suit your credentials.

-Book Editing Associates is a book editing service that keeps looking for copy editors, ghostwriters, proofreaders and publishing consultants with traditional and self-publishing experience.
+Book Editing Associates is a book editing service that keeps looking for copy editors, ghostwriters, proofreaders, and publishing consultants with traditional and self-publishing experience.